pixelzery/pixelzery.github.io/projects/_drafts/2018-09-22-answerbot-cs.md

 ## Grouping Combinations

 When searching for pages relevant to the parsed terms, we want to consider the different groupings of the terms for a fuller picture.
 E.g: both `[["animal"], ["biggest"]] ` and `[["animal", "biggst"]] `.
 (What if there was a page relating to ‘’biggest animals” directly?).
+Note: the structure is now a list __of groups__ of terms.

-Every combination of grouping the terms is considered by considering every way to split a list.
+First of all, everything is grouped together into a list, then that list is split at every possible position.
 The spaces in-between items can be thought of ‘split positions’ or ‘places to put a comma’.
 Let’s say that $$1$$ means to split and $$0$$ to not.
-The ways of splitting, then, is simply the binary pattern up to $$2^{n-1}-1$$ where $$n$$ is the length of the list.
+The ways of splitting, then, is simply the binary pattern up to $$2^{n-1}-1$$ where $$n​$$ is the length of the list.
 This is how where to split is decided.
+[View code](https://github.com/makurell/AnswerBot/blob/master/answerbot.py#L174){: target="_blank"}.

 ### Example: